 Section D: Attendance and Voting

 Each director may attend and vote in person or on a telephone call, webcast, or other live electronic form of communication.
-A Director who in unable to attend a meeting may give his proxy to another director if done so in writing prior to any vote.
+A Director who is unable to attend a meeting may give their proxy to another director if done so in writing prior to any vote.

 Section E: Action without a meeting